barebox/barebox/Documentation/boards/ti-k3-am62x.rst

 this point on the Cortex-R5 processor is used as a system controller which controls clocks and power domains of the SoC.

-The Cortex-R5 is a 32-bit processors whereas the Cortex-A53 are 64-bit processors, so
+The Cortex-R5 is a 32-bit processor whereas the Cortex-A53 are 64-bit processors, so
 both 32-bit and 64-bit toolchains are needed::

   export CROSS_COMPILE_32=arm-linux-gnueabihf-